edgewall/trac/UPGRADE.rst

     trac-admin /path/to/env deploy /deploy/path

-this will extract static resources and CGI scripts ( `trac.wsgi`, etc) from new Trac version and its plugins into `/deploy/path`.
+This will extract static resources and CGI scripts ( `trac.wsgi`, etc) from new Trac version and its plugins into `/deploy/path`.

 Some web browsers (IE, Opera) cache CSS and Javascript files